 Imagine for a moment … six small children … all getting the flu … all at the same time …

-I’m convinced elderberries are one of the reasons why that (thankfully!) hasn’t happened to us this year.
+I’ll do everything in my power to make sure that doesn’t happen!
 I can’t begin to express how grateful I am for this natural remedy.

 Several studies (like this one) show that elderberry syrup administered at the first sign of illness seems to shorten the severity and length of colds and flu.
 Its effectiveness is probably thanks to elderberry’s high levels of vitamins A and C, as well as a flavonoid and antioxidant profile that outranks other berries.